OmidGhotbi/GmPlayer/README.md

 All the source you will need is contain in AndroidSource/Java also for unity ads you will need unity-ads.jar inside AndroidSource/libs.
 All layout and resources are included in res directory

+# Future plan
+I will add all other platfor support of the project as soon as i have enough time to clean up the code. it will be contain iOS video player writen in swift/objective C, Windows video player writen in C#, linux video player writen in C++ , and Mac video player writen in objective C.